 4. Hair grows for a while but then falls out as each new regrowth cycle begins.

 When hormone production is disrupted, specifically of hormones T3 and T4, it affects other processes in the body.
 This includes the development of hair at the root.
-Hair falls out and may not be replaced by new growth, resulting in thinning across your scalp and other areas such as your eyebrows.
+Hair falls out and may not be replaced by new growth, resulting in thinning across the scalp and other areas, such as eyebrows.

-Alopecia is an autoimmune condition often seen with thyroid conditions.
-It causes patches of hair loss in more discrete areas.
-Over time, though, this condition may cause baldness.
+For example, alopecia is an autoimmune condition often seen with thyroid conditions.
+It causes patches of hair loss in more discrete areas, which can eventually lead to baldness.
 Other autoimmune diseases that may lead to hair loss and are often linked to thyroid issues include polycystic ovary syndrome and lupus erythematosus.

-Certain drugs used to treat thyroid conditions may also contribute to hair thinning.
-Carbimazole and propylthiouracil are antithyroid drugs that may, in rare cases, lead to hair loss.
-It can also be hard to tell if the drug or your thyroid condition is causing your hair to thin due to hair’s long life cycle.
+Certain medications used to treat thyroid conditions may also contribute to hair thinning.
+These include antithyroid drugs like carbimazole (Neo-Mercazole, Anti-Thyrox, and others) and propylthiouracil (Propycil).
+Due to hair’s long life cycle, it can also be hard to tell if the drug or your thyroid condition is causing your hair to thin.

 Hair loss may develop slowly with hypothyroidism and hyperthyroidism.
 You won’t necessarily notice patches missing or bald spots.
 Instead, your hair may seem thinner all over.